fomightez/qgridNappmode-notebooks/README.md

 This repository demonstrates how to use both qgrid and appmode with Binder.

 qgrid is an interactive grid for sorting, filtering, and editing DataFrames in Jupyter notebooks, and is described [here](https://github.com/quantopian/qgrid).
+This is my fork demonstrating use in Binder and came from [here](https://github.com/quantopian/qgrid-notebooks).

 Appmode is similar to how Shiny apps work in R.
 Using the `appmode` Jupyter plugin, a notebook's code will be run, and then only the markdown cells and